 - Receives a partial charitable income tax deduction.

-Mrs. Smith has the option of including a dependent adult relative (or other) as a second beneficiary to her gift annuity, who will receive the benefit after she dies.
-See the current ACGA rates on a two-life gift annuity.
+Mrs. Smith has the option of including an adult relative (or other) as a second beneficiary to her gift annuity, who will receive the benefit after she dies.

-If Mrs. Smith were younger and wished to defer her gift annuity payment until her retirement, she can defer until a certain age.
-To learn more about this option, use the ACGA procedure for calculating suggested deferred Gift Annuity Rates
+If Mrs. Smith were younger and wished to defer her gift annuity payment until her retirement, she can defer her charitable gift annuity until a certain age.

-Because Mrs. Smith named the Division of Overseas Ministries or Wider Church Ministries as the residual beneficiary, at her death (or at the death of both beneficiaries in the case of a two-life gift annuity), the residual of the gift annuity will support Global Ministries vision that all of God's people and creation share in God's abundant life as either a direct gift, or through the establishment of a new endowment fund.
+Because Mrs. Smith named the Division of Overseas Ministries or Wider Church Ministries as the residual beneficiary, at her death, the residual of the gift annuity will support Global Ministries vision that all of God's people and creation share in God's abundant life.